Free admission for all on 24 & 25 May

 Our Building

 The National Museum of Singapore's iconic 19th-century building on Stamford Road was designed by Colonial Engineer Henry Edward McCallum in 1882.
-The building was officially opened in 1887 as the Raffles Library and Museum.
+It was officially opened in 1887 as the Raffles Library and Museum.
+National Museum of Singapore building

-Come marvel at the architectural highlights of our building the next time you visit.
+Come marvel at the architectural highlights of our building the next time you visit!

 Neo-Palladian Features